RadikaRules/IWBR/design-doc.md

 ## Character skills
 - Explained in tutorial level
 ### Slide
-- Used by pressing Down+Jump/assigned button
+- Used by pressing assigned button
 ### Grenade
-- Used by pressing Up+Attack/assigned button
+- Used by pressing assigned button
 - Button can be held to throw farther
 - Requires ammo
 ## Mega Man-like stage select
+- Only intended as a gag/reference
 - Must have 8 bosses
 - Final stage opens post-boss completion
 ### Player1 (Jessie)